scassani/NMsim/README.md

 ## How NMsim works

-One strength of `NMsim` is that it does not simulate, translate or otherwise interpret a Nonmem model.
-Instead, it automates the Nonmem simulation workflow (including execution of Nonmem) and wraps it all into one R function.
-In the example given above, `NMsim` will do the
+`NMsim` does not simulate, translate or otherwise interpret a NONMEM model.
+Instead, it automates the NONMEM simulation workflow (including execution of NONMEM) and wraps it all into one R function.
+Provided with a path to a NONMEM control stream and a data.frame to simulate, `NMsim` will do the following:
-following:

--   Save the simulation input data in a csv file for Nonmem
+-   Save the simulation input data in a csv file for NONMEM
--   Create a simulation input control stream based on `file.mod` ($INPUT and $DATA matching the saved simulation data set; $SIMULATE instead of $ESTIMATION and $COVARIANCE)
+-   Create a simulation input control stream based on `file.mod` (`$INPUT` and `$DATA` matching the saved simulation data set;
+    `$SIMULATE` instead of `$ESTIMATION` and `$COVARIANCE`)
 -   Update and fix initial values based on estimate (from `file.ext`)
--   Run Nonmem on the generated simulation control stream
+-   Run NONMEM on the generated simulation control stream
 -   Collect output data tables, combine them, and merge with the simulation input data
 -   Return the collected data in R

-This eliminates the need for re-implementation of a model for simulation purposes.
-On the other hand, this also means that `NMsim` can’t work without Nonmem.

-`NMsim` can call Nonmem directly or via `PSN`.
-If `NMsim` is run on a system where Nonmem cannot be executed, `NMsim` can still prepare the simulation control stream and datafile.
+`NMsim` can call NONMEM directly or via `PSN`.
+If `NMsim` is run on a system where NONMEM cannot be executed, `NMsim` can still prepare the simulation control stream and datafile.

 `NMsim` is in itself a relatively small R package.
-It makes extensive use of functionality to handle Nonmem data and control streams provided by the R package [`NMdata`](https://cran.r-project.org/package=NMdata).
+It makes extensive use of functionality to handle NONMEM data and control streams provided by the R package [`NMdata`](https://cran.r-project.org/package=NMdata).

 ## Supported model types